ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 .. image:: ../../../images/DL_rssi.jpg
     :target: ../_images/DL_rssi.jpg

 RSSI values will be output both within the PPM stream on signal pin 1 as well as within the sBus stream on pin 4.
-Either can be fed to your flightcontroller's RCInput pin.
+Either can be fed to your autopilot's RCInput pin.

 Now set your RSSI parameters accordingly: